PhiZone/player/README.md

         vignette.glsl
 ```

 According to [a statement from Pigeon Games](https://www.bilibili.com/opus/624904779363026292), assets from Phigros are copyrighted, and their appearance in other software is legally prohibited.
-This restriction applies to all assets in this folder except for `Pause.svg` (by Font Awesome, licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0)) and `ending/GradeHit.wav` (by Naptie with sound effects on [Pixabay](https://pixabay.com), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+This restriction applies to all assets in this folder except for all shaders (`shaders/*`, the majority of which are licensed under MIT/CC0, with a few exceptions from [ShaderToy](https://www.shadertoy.com) licensed under the default [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license specified by the site), `Pause.svg` (by Font Awesome, licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)) and `ending/GradeHit.wav` (by Naptie with sound effects on [Pixabay](https://pixabay.com), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
 If you wish to run this program on your own, please be sure to append the missing assets as aforementioned.

 ## Deployments

-We're unable to provide an official deployment (which is to be available at https://player.phi.zone/) due to lack of proper game assets.
+We're unable to provide an official deployment (which is to be available at https://player.phi.zone) due to lack of proper game assets.
 Anyone willing to provide a properly licensed set of assets and allow us to use and distribute it is welcome to contact us at [contact@phi.zone](mailto:contact@phi.zone) or instead create a pull request in this repository.

 ## Stargazers over time